mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 variables are not sent.

-MaxScale will always send a metadata value for `threads_connected` that contains the current number of connections to the service that the listener points to.
-This can be prevented by setting the value of `threads_connected` to some other value, for example, `connection_metadata=threads_connected=0`.
+MaxScale will always send a metadata value for `threads_connected` that contains the current number of connections to the service that the listener points to and for `connection_id` that contains the 64-bit connection ID value.
+The values can be overridden by defining them with some value, for example, `connection_metadata=threads_connected=0,connection_id=0`.

 The metadata is implemented using
 [the session state information](https://mariadb.com/kb/en/ok_packet/#session-state-info)